Samuel Grauer’s Home Page

 - Turbulent particle-laden flows

-- Laminar and turbulent reacting flows
+- Laminar and turbulent reacting flows, including detonations and thermoacoustic instability

-- Fragmentation events
+- Fragmentation events and post-detonation phenomena

-- Internal defects in multi-component multi-material objects
+- Internal defects in heterogeneous materials

 Curriculum Vitae – You can find a copy of my CV here.